mantidproject/mantid/docs/source/algorithms/CorelliPowderCalibrationDatabase-v1.rst

 `CORELLIPowderCalibrationDatabase` creates the following outputs:

-**Merged Calibration TableWorkspace**: The contents of *corelli_instrument_20202015.csv* will be loaded into a `TableWorkspace` object, the `CalibrationTable` output.
-It will have the same structure as `CalibrationTablePatch` but should (ideally) contain a row for every bank in the instrument
+**Merged Calibration TableWorkspace**: The contents of *corelli_instrument_YYYYMMDD.csv* will be loaded into a `TableWorkspace` object, the `CalibrationTable` output.
+It will have the same structure as `CalibrationTablePatch` but should (ideally) contain a row for every bank in the instrument.  *YYYYMMDD* is the date stamp of calibration run.
+For example, if the calibraton's run start time is on 2020.02.15, then its date stamp is *20200215*.

 **Single Component Database Files**: extract each row of `CalibrationTable` and append to appropriate component file in the the database.
 For instance, if the contents of `CalibrationTablePatch` are: